 Your eyes have color just like everyone else, but have you ever thought about what exactly gives your eyes their color?
-At one point or another, maybe you’ve wondered how many other people have eyes that are the same color as you?
+At one point or another, maybe you’ve wondered how many other people have eyes that are the same color as you, or how color enhancing contacts can subtly change the way your natural shade appears.

 Eye color: the iris